In the business world, the rearview mirror is always clearer than the windshield. - Warren Buffet

 Build systems, not dependencies

-If your business falls apart when you take a week off, you've built a job, not a company.
-Create processes that don't depend on specific individuals.
+If the business collapses when you step away, you built a job, not a company, so design processes that outlive individuals.

 Start with ESOP as soon as possible